 Even if you have a legal status in the United States as a Lawful Permanent Resident, you can still be removed from the United States.
 If you are a Green Card holder and find yourself in danger of being deported or removed from the country, the removal defense lawyers at Maria Jones Law Firm can seek a legal remedy for you known as Cancellation of Removal for Permanent Residents.

 You must currently be in deportation proceedings in front of an immigration judge for us to file an application for a Cancellation of Removal on your behalf.
 If the immigration judge approves your application, you may keep your lawful Permanent Resident status and remain in the country.

 To qualify, you must:

-- Be a lawful Permanent Resident (Green Card holder) for at last 5 years up to the time your application is filed.
+- Be a lawful Permanent Resident (Green Card holder) for at least 5 years up to the time your application is filed.